-This Xtra proposes 5 modules aiming at a better control on the data preparation for training Deep Learning models, through the extraction of image patches of a fixed size.
+This Xtra consists of five modules aimed at better control of data preparation for training Deep Learning models, through the extraction of 2D or 3D image patches of a fixed size.
 Patches can be extracted manually, randomly, or regularly across the input volume, and at repeatable positions.

 A slide deck is included, giving some instructions and context for using these modules.

-A workflow for focusing manual segmentation of the patches with their 3D context is also proposed.
+A workflow for focusing manual segmentation of the patches with their 3D context is also presented.

 The modules are the following:

 ExtractSlices: extracts a fixed number of XY slices, using random uniform stratified sampling, and creates an image out of it.
-The list of slices is shown, can be manually copy-pasted as a parameter ; or re-used for extracting the same slices in the same order for a second dataset.
+The list of slices is shown, and can be manually copy-pasted as a parameter, or re-used for extracting the same slices in the same order for a second dataset.

-ExtractRegularPatches: extract adjacent patches of fixed size on all XY slices, to pile them up.
+ExtractRegularPatches: extracts adjacent patches of fixed size to pile them up.
 Useful for datasets containing only one or few large slices.